arangodb/docs-hugo/site/content/3.11/arangograph/security-and-access-control/single-sign-on/_index.md

 provider (IdP) to the service provider (SP) through an exchange of digitally signed XML documents.

+## IdP-initiated vs SP-initiated SSO

+There are two methods for starting Single Sign-On
+   - Identity Provider Initiated (IdP-initiated): you log into the Identity Provider and are then redirected to ArangoGraph
+   - Service Provider Initiated (SP-initiated): you access the ArangoGraph site which then redirects you to the Identity Provider for authentication

+ArangoGraph **only supports SP-initiated SSO** because IdP-Initiated is vulnerable to Man-in-the-Middle attacks.
+In order to initiate the SSO login process, you must start at ArangoGraph.

 ## Configure SAML 2.0 using Okta

 You can enable SSO for your ArangoGraph organization using Okta as an Identity